svan058/dunelegacy.com/DEPLOYMENT.md

 **GoDaddy:**
 1. Go to https://dcc.godaddy.com/domains
 2. `dunelegacy.com` → DNS
-3. Add A record:
+3. Update/Add A records:
    ```
    Type: A
-   Name: metaserver
+   Name: @
    Value: <YOUR_DROPLET_IP>
    TTL: 600

+   Type: A
+   Name: www
+   Value: <YOUR_DROPLET_IP>
+   TTL: 600
    ```

+**This points BOTH dunelegacy.com and www.dunelegacy.com to your droplet.**

 Wait 5-15 minutes for DNS propagation.